minterpy-project/minterpy/joss/paper.md

 while Chaospy struggles with tensor-product grids[^sparse].

-The results show that Minterpy polynomials provide highly accurate function approximation, exhibiting numerical stability and convergence down to $10^{-14}$, and outperforming selected competing tools.
+The results show that Minterpy polynomials provide highly accurate function approximation, demonstrating numerical stability and convergence down to $10^{-14}$, and outperforming selected competing tools.
 However, global polynomials are generally more computationally expensive to evaluate than local piecewise polynomials or B-splines, as they require more floating-point operations.
 There are two primary reasons for this.
-First, global polynomials lack compact support; evaluating them typically involves computing all terms in the expansion.
+First, global polynomials lack compact support; evaluating them typically involves computing all terms (i.e., coefficient-basis function pairs) in the expansion.
-Second, they often require high polynomial degrees, resulting in a large number of terms—--i.e., a large multi-index set—--compared to local methods, which usually employ low-degree polynomials.
+Second, they often require high polynomial degrees, resulting in a large number of terms compared to local methods, which usually employ low-degree polynomials.
-Moreover, each term in a high-degree global polynomial involves numerous multiplications, further increasing the computational cost.
+Moreover, the basis functions in a high-degree global polynomial involve numerous multiplications, further increasing the computational cost.

 ## Operations on the Minterpy polynomials